Buy our dog digital book bundle and prevent common accidents.

 Best Treats for Senior Dogs

 The treats you select for your senior dog need to be appropriate for their age and body health.
-As dogs age, they develop arthritis in their joints and back, they can have organ disease or develop cognitive dysfunction (brain atrophy).
+As dogs age, they develop arthritis in their joints and back, and they can have organ disease or develop cognitive dysfunction (brain atrophy).

 Talk to your veterinarian about your senior dog’s health and see if they have any nutrient levels or requirements to be aware of when selecting their food and treats.
 Since some senior pets will start to eat less than adult dogs, getting food and treats into their bodies that can help support their body’s overall health is recommended.